jamztang/JTObjectMapping/README.md

 For usage, see JTObjectMappingTests.m, will be adding more detailed description soon.

+- Added NSDate support for mappings

 --
 Future

-- Adding NSDate support for mapping
+- Add NSArray support